PURPOSE OF THIS POLICY

 c) Social media posters must also be aware of NCAA rules governing interactions between the institution and its employees, and prospective student-athletes.
 All employees should refrain from contacting (Tweeting, messaging, friending on Facebook) prospective student-athletes prior to signing a National Letter of Intent.
 Always check with the Director of Athletics before posting anything that may violate these rules.

 d) Post only content that is not threatening, obscene, a violation of copyright or other intellectual property rights or privacy laws, or otherwise injurious or illegal.
-If you are unsure whether certain content is protected by privacy or intellectual property laws, contact the Web Design/Social Media Specialist.
+If you are unsure whether certain content is protected by privacy or intellectual property laws, contact the Digital Content Specialist.

 e) Representation of your personal opinions as being endorsed by the College or any of its organizations is strictly prohibited.
 Gadsden State’s name or marks may not be used to endorse any opinion, product, private business, cause or political candidate.